The psychology of high converting landing pages

 State the problem and show the solution

 Start by showing your customers what they’re going to get, it can be an image or a video.
-I recommend starting with the image/video on the left if you’re targeting English speaking audiences, or any language written from left to right.
+I recommend starting with the image/video on the left if you’re targeting English-speaking audiences or any language written from left to right.
 The reason?
 We read from left to right and you want your customers to see the visual first and get a clear idea of your offer.
-Bonus points for matching the visual to your ad to carry the scent of your advertising to the landing page and creating a sense of familiarity.
+Bonus points for matching the visual to your ad to carry the scent of your advertising to the landing page and create a sense of familiarity.

 In fact, the Obama Administration tested headline copy on their campaign’s landing pages and found that by relating headlines to previous pages and marketing campaigns, they were able to increase their conversion rate by 21%.

-After seeing your image, your customers eyes will naturally wander to the right to get some details on your offer and here you’ll present your big idea distilled to a clear single sentence that will serve as your headline and your unique selling proposition.
-How your solution help customers achieve their desire without their biggest pain.
+After seeing your image, your customer’s eyes will naturally wander to the right to get some details on your offer, and here you’ll present your big idea distilled to a clear single sentence that will serve as your headline and your unique selling proposition.
+How does your solution help customers achieve their desire without their biggest pain?